Office of Trust Services

 The division is responsible for providing coordination, management, planning, oversight, and monitoring for activities related to development, enhancement and protection of trust forest resources including the National Wildland Fire Program.
 The division exercises program oversight and provides planning and scheduling of Bureau-wide forestry activities at the national level to ensure that regulatory and policy requirements are followed and that technical standards of sound forest management are upheld.
 The division has staff in Washington, DC; Denver, CO; the National Interagency Fire Center in Boise, ID; and interagency fire coordination centers in Missoula, MT; Albuquerque, NM; and Oklahoma City, OK.

 The division is responsible for irrigation construction, dam rehabilitation and the operation and maintenance of dams, irrigation, and power projects.
-The scope of responsibilities include, engineering management, operations and maintenance involving over 100 dams, numerous large irrigation projects, more than 100 irrigation systems and several large revenue generating power operations.
+The scope of responsibilities include, engineering management, operations and maintenance involving over 135 dams, numerous large irrigation projects, more than 100 irrigation systems and several large revenue generating power operations.
 The division is also responsible for flood plain management.
 This division is resource utilization oriented and functions as an engineering management and oversight operation.
-The Safety of Dams Program prepares capital asset plans for the major rehabilitation projects in accordance with the Capital Planning and Investment Control process.
-The Safety of Dams Program, irrigation, and power programs report construction-in-progress to Bureau management officials, and conduct condition assessments to quantify the deferred maintenance backlog for budget justifications and reporting purposes.
+The Safety of Dams (SOD) program prepares capital asset plans for the major rehabilitation projects in accordance with the Capital Planning and Investment Control process.
+The SOD program, irrigation, and power programs report construction-in-progress to Bureau management officials, and conduct condition assessments to quantify the deferred maintenance backlog for budget justifications and reporting purposes.